Mgtcaleb/Health-Management-System-1.0/README.md

 # Health-Management-System-1.0
 python 3.8 software required to run the program
-Also IDE like PyCham, VBS, Jupyter Notebooks or Jupyter Labs
+Also local IDE like PyCham and VBS